0AnonymousSite0/QA_for_CEM/README.md

-# Integrating domain-specific knowledge base and zero-shot fine-tuned general-purpose large language models for question-answering in construction engineering management
+# Integrating domain-specific knowledge and fine-tuned general-purpose large language models for question-answering in construction engineering management

 ## !!!
 As the paper is under review, all materials in this repository currently are not allowed to be re-used by anyone until this announcement is deleted.